warmshowers/Warmshowers.org/resources/development_docs/ws_development_env.md

 If you haven't ever set up a local Drupal environment before, make sure you can do that before trying to set up a Warmshowers environment.

-A few files will help you here, so do get them before you get far along.
-You'll
-need:
+You'll need:

 * Partially sanitized Warmshowers.org database
+* Google maps API key (ask for it)

+You may need:

-* Settings.php
+* Stripe dev keys

 ### Prerequisites: Apache and Mysql